 Beyond Van Gogh definition of a typical museum exhibit.
 While not directly interactive, it is immersive and captivating.
 After traveling the country for months, the exhibit has arrived in Salt Lake City this week at Atmosphere Studios.

 Don’t let the warehouse-like exterior and unassuming lobby deter you—the Beyond Van Gogh exhibit delivers on its promises.
+1 hour payday loans no credit check.
 The self-guided tour begins with a mirrored and neon-lit entryway, illuminated with one of Vincent Van Gogh’s more famous lines setting the tone: “I dream my painting and I paint my dream.”
 Indeed, there is a dreamlike quality to the experience.

 The hallway takes guests to a gallery with lit panels of text and empty golden frames suspended from the ceiling.
 It’s the most traditional museum-like portion of the exhibit.
 The panels and frames guide guests through a zig-zag pathway and narration of Van Gogh’s life, punctuated by quotes from the artist, pulled from his letters to his brother and friends.